hansonrobotics/HEAD/docs/API_v1.md

 Blender_API v1.0 (draft)
 ================
+The Blender_API defines the Python interface to controlling the blender rig.
+The corresponding ROS node interface can be found in cookbook.md

-The Blender_API is implemented in the `rigControl/commands.py` file.
+The API is implemented in the `rigControl/commands.py` file.

 ##Initializtion and Termination
 General status reporting.